ccssmania/TestHomeSelect/readme.md

 - Composer
 - PHP 7^

-Download the project `git clone https://github.com/ccssmania/TestHomeSelect TestHomeSelect` and put it in "htdocs" folder or "www" depends of ypur local server.
+Download the project `git clone https://github.com/ccssmania/TestHomeSelect TestHomeSelect` and put it in "htdocs" folder or "www" depends of your local server.
 `cd TestHomeSelect`  and type
 `composer update`

 open the `.env` file and modify it according to your apache and `SQL` specifications.
-NOTE: You have to have a DB called homeselect then type
+NOTE: You have to have a DB called homeselect, then type
 `php artisan migrate`  it will automatically create all the tables needed. then type